10 Reasons To Visit Canberra Floriade Flower Festival (plus other secret gardens)

 In all honesty, we were expecting to see something a bit similar to the Lavender fields we saw back in England last Summer.

 Or at least we were expecting to see loads of fields in the middle of the Canberra countryside.
-Floriade is more of a festival with loads of things going on like we mention above in this post, not rows and rows of flowers in fields.
+Floriade is more of a festival with loads of things going on like we mention above in this post, not rows and rows of flowers in fields because the festival is located in the middle of the city.
 Back at the Lavender Fields in England in 2018.

 As a first timer to Canberra, I learnt very quickly that it’s an incredibly dry city – they are going through the worst drought in 120 years.
 I wondered how the festival was going to work when the ground was already so so dry?
 But they’ve made the most of what they have and it’s definitely worth still visiting.